The disc is a joint that occupies the ‘space’ that is seen on an X-ray that lies between two vertebrae.

 In old age the lumbar lordotic curve, which in early childhood is secondary to the need to stand upright, eventually reverts back towards the primary prenatal curve into flexion.
 The disc wedge shape is lost and there is osteoporotic wedging of the vertebral bodies.
 Disc prolapse in the elderly is rare as the disc tends to be contained by osteophytes and the disc contents are replaced by fibrous tissue resulting in fibrous ankylosis.
 At this stage the main pathology is due to osteoporosis or spinal stenosis, which is not common.

-•Conventional mid upright sitting causes backward tilting of the pelvis resulting in reduction, or even reversal, of the protective disc wedge angles at the lowest 2 lumbar joints (L4/5 & L5/S1) where mechanical spinal breakdown is commonest.
+- The conventional mid upright sitting posture causes backward tilting of the pelvis resulting in reduction, or even reversal, of the protective disc wedge angles at the lowest 2 lumbar joints (L4/5 & L5/S1) where mechanical spinal breakdown is commonest.

 Discussion of IV discs and LBP without mentioning Cyriax is equivalent to discussing Natural Selection without mentioning Darwin.
 Mixter & Barr in the USA having identified IVD prolapse as the main cause of sciatica, Cyriax, at St Thomas’, London, postulated it as the main cause of backache (LBP) (Cyriax JH.
 1945).
-At that time the IVD was regarded as aneural and avascular, so he had to postulate it’s prolapse and impingement on various adjacent structures as the cause of symptomatology.
+At that time the IVD was regarded as aneural and avascular.
+I can actually remember a lecture by Prof HA Harris to this effect at Cambridge. so Cyriax had to postulate it’s prolapse and impingement on various adjacent structures as the cause of symptomatology.
 These included the Posterior Longitudinal Ligament (PLL), the anterior surface of the Dura Mater for ‘extra-segmental’ pain and the dural sheath of the emerging spinal nerves for sciatica, culminating in nerve root conduction loss or, rarely, a cauda equina syndrome.
 He used a 50 ml.
 1/2% Procaine by caudal epidural for confirmation.
 On various grounds he excluded facet joint, ligaments and the sacro-iliac (SI) joints as causes which degraded his development of a systematic clinical functional examination of the spine but not of peripheral structures.
 This not only enabled an accurate localisation of soft issue lesions but also diagnosed ‘psycho-genic’ (‘psycho-social’, pg) as a common cause or overlay and that in these cases physical treatment should be avoided.
 Recently this has come to be considered by some as the main cause of LBP.

 From, Cyriax JH.
 Illustrated manual of Orthopaedic Medicine.
 1982. p.
 140

-The Cyriax archive devolved to me and I gave it to the ☞Welcome institute .
+The Cyriax archive devolved to me and I gave it to the ☞Welcome institute for safe-keeping.
 It included his entire patients notes which are a valuable research resource as they were detailed and systematic.

 To continue see detailed sites on the biomechanics factors affecting IVDs.
 Next see ☛ IV Disc angles→ and the lumbar-sacral junction.